jspecify/jspecify/docs/docs/user-guide.md

 `emptyToNull` does not accept `null` arguments, but it might return `null`;
 `nullToEmpty` does accept `null` arguments, but it won't return `null`.
 But we were able to do that with fewer annotations.
 In general, using `@NullMarked` will give you correct nullness semantics with fewer annotations.
+In `@NullMarked` code, you'll get used to thinking about plain, unannotated types like `String` as meaning a real reference to a `String` object and never `null`.

-As mentioned above, there are some exceptions to this interpretation for local variables (as we'll see next) and [type variables](#defining-generics).
+As mentioned above, there are some exceptions to this interpretation for local variables (as we'll see next) and [type variables](#declaring-generics).

 ## Local variables {#local-variables}